 Ativan, alcohol and distance had dimmed Erin's memories of that time.
 But nearly twenty years later, an ageing father will bring her home.
 Now a journalist, she is asked to write a story about the Southport Three and the thrill-kill murder that electrified the country.
 Erin's investigation propels her closer and closer to a terrifying truth.
 And closer and closer to danger.

-An unforgettable story of murder, trauma and childhoods lost, I SHOT THE DEVIL is a taut, page-turning debut novel from an electrifying new talent.
+An unforgettable story of murder, trauma and childhoods lost, I Shot the Devil is a taut, prize-winning debut novel from an electrifying new talent.

 'This is a stunner of a debut thriller' The Irish Independent

 'I Shot The Devil is a dark, twisting thriller that gets deep under your skin.'
 MARK BRANDI

 'A powder-keg with a slow burning fuse . . . perfectly balanced and terrifically twisting, I Shot the Devil is for fans of Alex Marwood, Paula Hawkins and Gillian Flynn' Books+Publishing

 'I Shot the Devil is a taut, page-turning thriller and an unforgettable story of murder, trauma and childhoods lost' Australian Women's Weekly

 'The Satanic Panic of the 80s and 90s forms an intriguing backdrop to this buzzy crime thriller' The West Australian

 'I loved this book . . .
 I can see David Lynch reading this up in Mulholland Drive' BRENDAN COWELL